apache/arrow-site/_posts/2022-12-18-querying-parquet-with-millisecond-latency.md

 Similar to projection pushdown, **predicate** pushdown also avoids fetching and decoding data from Parquet files, but does so using filter expressions.
 This technique typically requires closer integration with a query engine such as [DataFusion](https://arrow.apache.org/datafusion/), to determine valid predicates and evaluate them during the scan.
 Unfortunately without careful API design, the Parquet decoder and query engine can end up tightly coupled, preventing reuse (e.g. there are different Impala and Spark implementations in [Cloudera Parquet Predicate Pushdown docs](https://docs.cloudera.com/documentation/enterprise/6/6.3/topics/cdh_ig_predicate_pushdown_parquet.html#concept_pgs_plb_mgb)).
 The Rust Parquet reader uses the [RowSelection](https://docs.rs/parquet/27.0.0/parquet/arrow/arrow_reader/struct.RowSelector.html) API to avoid this coupling.

-## RowGroup pruning
+## `RowGroup` pruning

-The simplest form of predicate pushdown, supported by many Parquet based query engines, uses the statistics stored in the footer to skip entire RowGroups.
-We call this operation RowGroup _pruning_, and it is analogous to [partition pruning](https://docs.oracle.com/database/121/VLDBG/GUID-E677C85E-C5E3-4927-B3DF-684007A7B05D.htm#VLDBG00401) in many classical data warehouse systems.
+The simplest form of predicate pushdown, supported by many Parquet based query engines, uses the statistics stored in the footer to skip entire `RowGroup`s.
+We call this operation `RowGroup` _pruning_, and it is analogous to [partition pruning](https://docs.oracle.com/database/121/VLDBG/GUID-E677C85E-C5E3-4927-B3DF-684007A7B05D.htm#VLDBG00401) in many classical data warehouse systems.

-For the example query above, if the maximum value for A in a particular RowGroup is less than 35, the decoder can skip fetching and decoding any ColumnChunks from that **entire** RowGroup.
+For the example query above, if the maximum value for A in a particular `RowGroup` is less than 35, the decoder can skip fetching and decoding any `ColumnChunk`s from that **entire** `RowGroup`.

 ```
 ┏━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┓